 Owner Financing

-Owner financing allows you to purchase land directly from the land owner—without going through a traditional bank.
-This option often features flexible down payments, no bank fees, and a faster approval.
-This option can vary from owner to owner.
+Owner financing allows you to purchase land directly from the seller—without going through a traditional bank.
+This option often features flexible down payments, no bank fees, and faster approval, though terms vary from owner to owner.

 Learn more about owner financing with Liberation Ranches.